 E.g. “I did something silly, you’re laughing at me, you’re having a thought about what I did and it was silly.”

 E.g. “We’re playing your favourite game, you’re having fun, you’re having a thought about the game and you feel happy.”

 Ask them what thoughts make them feel happy, excited, sad or angry.

 Concept: Eye contact communicates thoughts.

-Difficulties: Autistic children’s minds continually process everything around them just to feel secure, and eye contact creates huge amounts of added visual information.
+Difficulties: The minds of children with autism continually process everything around them just to feel secure, and eye contact creates huge amounts of added visual information.
 They see a face made up of many moving and changing parts, all shifting too fast, especially when the person is speaking.
 The child’s mind becomes overwhelmed as they try to decipher information from all around and the complex facial features at the same time.
 Leaving no room for their own thoughts and no way to understand and control their emotions before they overload and meltdown.

 Concrete Terms: Associating eye movement with thoughts allows the child to isolate visual information and focus on the new understanding of a person’s eyes.

 Try use “thinking with your eyes” at home.
 Request their help to retrieve an item and ask them to guess what you would like just by following your eyes.

 Concept: Placement of your body in relation to others communicates thoughts and feelings.